alterNERDtive/EDDiscovery-wiki/Using-the-Journal-Page.md

 # Right Click options

-Right click either on a previous selection or a entry and you will be presented with the following options (a more limited selection than [the history grid](Using the History Grid) ):
+Right click either on a previous selection or a entry and you will be presented with the following options (a more limited selection than [[the history grid|Using the History Grid]] ):

 ![Right click options](http://i.imgur.com/URNsxY7.png)

-* Go to star on 3D Map : Open the [3D Map](Using the 3D Map) and go to this system.
+* Go to star on 3D Map : Open the [[3D Map|Using the 3D Map]] and go to this system.

 * View On EDSM: Open a web page on this system